koder-ua/os_api/README.md

  * check whenever action complete at the moment
  * waiting for action to complete
  * set complete timeout
- * retrying in case of backgroud failures
+ * retrying in case of background failures

-Only create and delete fucntions are implemented at the moment.
+Only create and delete functions are implemented at the moment.

 ### Usage examples